Love Rice But Want To Cut Calories? Try This

-When I wrote about cooking brown rice, a reader asked:
+When I wrote about cooking brown rice, a WW member asked:

-Do you have any ideas why brown rice and white rice both have 4 points plus?
+Do you have any ideas why brown rice and white rice both have 4 points?
 I like brown rice just as much as white and the rice cooker makes it easy to make either but I am discouraged by the 4 points per serving for either.

 Yeah, it is a steep amount of calories per serving because it is a grain.
 Just like it is almost impossible to have a low calorie baked good because of the wheat - rice is a staple that is packed with carbohydrates.